British soldiers and allegations of sexual exploitation in Kenya

-British soldiers and allegations of sexual exploitation in Kenya refers in particularly to those serving in the British Army Training Unit Kenya (BATUK).For many years British soldiers serving there have faced allegations of sexual exploitation, abuse, and related misconduct involving local women and girls.
+British soldiers and allegations of sexual exploitation in Kenya refers in particularly to those serving in the British Army Training Unit Kenya (BATUK).
+For many years British soldiers serving there have faced allegations of sexual exploitation, abuse, and related misconduct involving local women and girls.
 Investigations, news stories, and court cases have shown a pattern of no punishment, system failure, and slow justice.

 Background

-Since Kenya declared its independence in 1963, Great Britain was permitted to train its troops there twice a year.
+Since Kenya declared its independence in 1963, the United Kingdom was permitted to train its troops there twice a year.
 BATUK is the main training facility of the British troops, from which they have access to large number of training areas made available by the Kenyan authorities.
 This agreement gives Kenya an annual income of about £58 million.
 People in and around Nanyuki have expressed concern over how residents are treated, harm to the environment, and the unfair effects of having troops in the area.

 History of sexual violence allegations

 Ever since Kenya gained its independence in 1963 with British troops stationed in the country, there have been allegations of rape and other crimes of sexual violence perpetrated by them.
 Amnesty published a summarized report from 1965 to 2001, noting 650 allegations of sexual crimes, including gang rape.
 According to the report, some victims were minors, and many cases went uninvestigated by both UK and Kenyan authorities.
 Legal investigations keep pointing out that such crimes are still taking place.